-She is a member of COPAA (Council of Parent Attorneys and Advocates) and has extensive knowledge about matters involving IDEA, Section 504 and the ADA.
-Ms. Carelli-Lang has served as an expert witness in Due Process proceedings.
+Lisa is a member of COPAA (Council of Parent Attorneys and Advocates) and has extensive knowledge about matters involving IDEA, Section 504, and the ADA.
+She has served as an expert witness in Due Process proceedings.

-Ms. Carelli-Lang provided instruction for Special Education students in Integrated Classrooms, Life Skills classrooms, Self-Contained classes, and Resource Room classes in NYS.
+Ms. Carelli-Lang has provided instruction for special education students in integrated classrooms, Life Skills classrooms, self-contained classrooms, and Resource Room classes in New York State.

 She has a Bachelor of Science and a Master of Science in Education from Buffalo State College.
-She is certified in Art Education, Elementary Education and Special Education.
-Additionally, Mrs. Carelli-Lang has a Professional Diploma from LIU CW Post and is certified for School Administrator and Supervisor as well as School District Administrator.
+She is certified in Art Education, Elementary Education, and Special Education.
+Additionally, Ms. Carelli-Lang has a Professional Diploma from Long Island University CW Post and is certified for School Administrator and Supervisor as well as School District Aministrator.

 Lisa became a certified special education advocate through the PELE (Parents Engaged for Learning Equality) clinic at William & Mary Law Institute of Special Education Advocacy (ISEA).

-Upon relocating to Texas, Ms. Carelli-Lang attained certification through TEA in the areas of Art Education, Core Subjects, Special Education, Pedagogy, and Professional Responsibility and Principles.
+Upon relocating to Texas from New York, Ms. Carelli-Lang attained certification through TEA in the areas of Art Education, Core Subjects, Special Education, Pedagogy, and Professional Responsibility and Principles.

 The initial consultation is free.
 I will meet with you to discuss issues impacting your child's ability to receive a free and appropriate public education under IDEA.
 We will discuss appropriate accommodations required under Section 504/ADA.

 I will attend your child's ARD Meeting and provide support and recommendations to parents.